integration code

 Check out his Wikipedia, or watch this amazing documentary some day, it’s absolutely AMAZING the impact he and his Uncle had on the 20th century, and Edward’s impact on American culture and consumerism …

 Public Relations, is the process and industry that has grown up around getting companies and individuals publicity, by working hand-in-hand with the press.
-Many of our clients are fairly new to marketing, and have made a big leap from start-up to successful business, and PR has either come naturally (as a matter of their success) or, because they’ve made the leap straight to digital, it hasn’t been a part of their marketing mix at all.
-In many cases our clients find PR to be a marketing tactic only employed by the largest companies looking to sway or mold public opinion.
+Many of our clients are fairly new to marketing and have made a big leap from start-up to successful business, and PR has either come naturally (as a matter of their success) or, because they’ve leaped straight to digital, it hasn’t been a part of their marketing mix at all.
+In many cases, our clients find PR to be a marketing tactic only employed by the largest companies looking to sway or mold public opinion.
 But, this is simply not the case, and PR – at every level – can make or break a company’s digital marketing goals.

 And, as we’ve seen, and as Mr. Patel mentioned in a few of his own posts as well as his latest online seminar on SEO, PR and Branding is one of the largest things a company can do right now to bolster their Search Engine Optimization.